bibliography

 Executive summary: US Senator from Pennsylvania, 1995-2007

-In his short career as a lawyer before going into politics, Rick Santorum's most notable client was the World Wrestling Entertainment, then called the World Wrestling Federation.
-He worked to shield WWE from federal regulations on the use of steroids, arguing that since wrestling was not a sport the rules should not apply.
 Santorum ran for Congress in 1990, four years after getting his law degree, running ads criticizing the incumbent for representing Pennsylvania while owning a house in Virginia and living there most of the year.
-By law, of course, legislators must live in the location they represent, but Virginia is within easy driving distance of Washington DC while Pennsylvania is two hours further north on the highway.
+By law, of course, legislators must live in the state they represent, but Virginia is within easy driving distance of Washington DC while Pennsylvania is two hours further north on the highway.
 Santorum won the election, and held his seat in the House for two terms before being elected to the Senate in 1994.

 In two terms in the Senate, he became best known for his stalwart stand against gay rights and, more broadly, gayness in general, although Santorum prefers the words 'homosexual' or 'sodomites'.
 In a 2003 interview he likened sodomy to adultery, polygamy, and incest as "antithetical to a healthy, stable, traditional family".
 He has compared the idea of homosexual marriage to "man on child, man on dog, or whatever the case may be," and said, "If the Supreme Court says that you have the right to consensual [gay] sex within your home, then you have the right to bigamy, you have the right to polygamy, you have the right to incest, you have the right to adultery.
 You have the right to anything."
-Deeply concerned about sexual acts between consenting adults, Santorum has argued that the government can regulate private consensual sexual acts, and he has specifically complained that the 1966 Supreme Court decision in Griswold v Connecticut, which established Americans' right to privacy, was wrong.
-The Griswold case was not about gay rights, but overturned state laws prohibiting the use of contraceptives.

 In 2005, Santorum proposed legislation that would have blocked the National Weather Service from providing information about weather to the general public.
 His intent was apparently to help AccuWeather, a Pennsylvania firm, drive viewers to their web pages and away from the Weather Service's site.
 The legislation did not pass, but later that year when New Orleans was devastated by Hurricane Katrina, Santorum said that the National Weather Service had given "no warning, or not sufficient warning in my opinion" about the storm's path.
-In reality, the Weather Service issued loud and accurate warnings days in advance about what was to come from Katrina.
+In reality, the Weather Service had issued loud and accurate warnings days in advance about what was to come from Katrina.

 Father: (psychologist)